 I’ve paired this vanilla cake with homemade (1 ingredient!) dulce de leche, candied pecans, and vanilla Swiss meringue buttercream.
 If you haven’t tried Swiss meringue buttercream, I highly recommend it!
 It is silky, light, smooth, and not too sweet.
 It is a little bit more labor-intensive than American buttercream, but I promise it’s worth it!

-For a full guide on how to make perfect swiss meringue buttercream and how to troubleshoot problems, click here.
+For a full guide on making perfect swiss meringue buttercream and how to troubleshoot problems, click here.

 How to Assemble Your Cake: